KSU-Capstone-2024-Group-3/interactive-program-schedule-block/README.md

 7. Activate the plugin!

 •	How to add a show.
-1. Navigate to the "Add Show" sub menu in the Schulder admin menu.
+1. Navigate to the "Add Show" sub menu in the "Scheduler" admin menu.
 2. Fill out the form.
 3. Click "Add Show"